 Sometimes the herniation is so severe that a free fragment occurs, meaning a piece has broken completely free from the disc and is in the spinal canal.

 Various factors contribute to early disc degeneration:

-Symptoms of a herniated disc vary greatly depending on the location of the herniation and the patient's response to pain.
+Symptoms of a herniated cervical disc vary greatly depending on the precise location (C1 to C7) of the herniation and the patient's response to pain.
 The pain may radiate down an arm and possibly into the hand.
-There may also be pain on or near the shoulder blade, and neck pain when turning the head or bending the neck.
+There may also be headaches or pain on or near the shoulder blade, and neck pain when turning the head or bending the neck.
 Muscle spasms (muscles tightening uncontrollably) are possible, as is numbness and tingling in the arm.
 There may also be muscle weakness in the biceps, triceps, and handgrip.

 The diagnostic process involves first discussing symptoms, their severity, and treatments already tried.
 A physical examination then looks for movement limitations, balance problems, and pain.
 The doctor will look for loss of extremity reflexes, muscle weakness, loss of sensation, or other signs of a neurological problem.

-While surgery was once considered almost essential for this condition, it's not as common now.
+While surgery was once considered almost essential for this condition, it is not as common now.
 Research shows that disc herniation problems may heal spontaneously without surgery or other invasive procedures.
-Back pain usually resolves by itself within 6 weeks.
+Back pain in general usually resolves by itself within 6 weeks.
 A positive mental attitude, regular activity, and a prompt return to work are all very important elements of recovery.